DIGITAL SUMMIT | AI in HR 2026 | From people insight to business impact || SAVE YOUR SEAT

 • Some survey and scoring areas can feel inconsistent or harder to compare year over year

-• Customization is strong in some areas, but limited in others depending on your needs
+• Customisation is strong in some areas, but limited in others, depending on your needs

 • HRIS integrations may not fit every org structure cleanly, especially for nuanced reporting line.